 Deloitte’s Global Outsourcing Survey found that 57% of companies outsource so that they can better focus on their core business.

-Focusing on your core business activities and outsourcing the rest many benefits including:
+Focusing on your core business activities and outsourcing the rest has many benefits including:

 - It helps you create a business culture where everyone is focused on achieving the same goals.